-Learn how to make oat flour at home with this simple tutorial.
-Save money by making homemade oat flour instead of buying store-bought, and improve texture & flavor in your favorite recipe!
-It’s naturally gluten free, plus explore my tips for using an oat flour substitute in baking.
+Learn how to make oat flour with this simple tutorial.
+Save money by making your own oat flour instead of buying it at the store, and add flavor and texture to your favorite recipes with these helpful tips for substituting oat flour in baked goods.

-I’m always looking for ways small, practical ways to boost the nutrition of our meals at home.
+I’m always looking for small, practical ways to boost the nutrition of our meals at home.

 Hands down though, my all-time favorite nutritional swap is using oat flour in place of all-purpose flour when baking.

-- Soluble Fiber. shortens the time in the intestinal tract to promote regularity, slows digestion to make you feel fuller longer, binds acids in the intestines to alleviate constipation, regulates blood sugar
+- Soluble Fiber.
+Shortens the time in the intestinal tract to promote regularity, slows digestion to make you feel fuller longer, binds acids in the intestines to alleviate constipation, and regulates blood sugar.

 - Protein.
 The same high quality as meat, milk, and eggs.